INTRODUCTION

 TVM TICKETING |

-This device includes a printer, a driver terminal and possibly a validator and it may also be a general-purpose OBC hosting ITS applications. |
+This device includes a printer, a driver terminal and possibly a validator and it may also be a general-purpose OBC hosting different ITS applications, such as an AVMS |

 M |